-The Human Mortality Database was developed by two groups –Department of Demography at the University of California, Berkeley and the Max Planck Institute for Demographic Research in Rostock Germany.
-This database provides mortality statistics and other population data for 37 countries to students and researchers and others interested.
+A Human Mortality Database was developed in the late 1990s / early 2000s by the University of California, Berkeley's Department of Demography and Germany's Max Planck Institute for Demographic Research.
+This open database provides mortality statistics and other population data for 37 countries.